 Prior to founding Torrey Pines Law Group, he led the Life Sciences Practice of a large law firm.
-He has also worked in academics where he handled all legal affairs for the research department of a major American university.
-He was also chief legal counsel to a private research foundation where he advised the board regarding complex corporate governance matters.
-For many years, Kevin was recognized nationally for his law practice by The Best Lawyers in America.
+He also worked in academics where he handled all legal affairs for the research department of a major American university.
+He was also chief legal counsel to a private research foundation where he advised the Board regarding complex corporate governance matters.
+For many years, Kevin was recognized nationally for his law practice by The Best Lawyers in America®.

 Kevin received a Bachelor of Science degree in Biochemistry/Chemistry from UC San Diego where he was an undergraduate Research Scholar.
 He then received a Juris Doctorate from the University of Pittsburgh School of Law where he was Editor-in-Chief of the Pittsburgh Journal of Technology Law and Policy.

 Kevin has been selected by his peers for inclusion in: